(1) Economic Conditions in Countries, Regions and Industries

 The NSK Group has established timely disclosure systems and strives to ensure the fair disclosure of corporate information and the accuracy of financial data.
 However, if the Group is unable to adapt its systems effectively to reflect the enactment or amendment of laws and regulations, or changes in Financial Instruments Exchange rules, there is a possibility that its information disclosure might be inadequate.
 This could cause a decline in the market price of its shares and adversely affect the interests of shareholders.

-There is also a possibility that assessments or audits of the effectiveness of internal controls over financial reporting under the Financial Instruments and Exchange Act could lead to the identification of major errors or deficiencies.
+There is also a possibility that assessments or audits of the effectiveness of internal controls over financial reporting under the Financial Instruments and Exchange Act could lead to the identification of any material weaknesses.

 (18) Environmental Risks